 - Increased pain or discomfort that your pain medication does not resolve.

 Rarely, the implant inserted during the surgery can move or become displaced.
 This may affect the result of the surgery but fortunately is a rare occurrence.
 When it does occur, displacement of the implant tends to happen soon after the surgery as it has not had time to settle into position and has not yet grown attached to the surrounding soft tissues.
-To lower the risk of chin implant displacement, avoid putting any pressure on the chin after surgery, sleep on your back or side and make sure to wear any supports or bandages as advised by your surgeon.
+To lower the risk of chin implant displacement, avoid putting any pressure on the chin after surgery, sleep on your back or side and make sure to wear any supports or bandages as advised by the surgeon.

 All surgeries carry some common risks.
 These include the development of a blood clot, nausea and vomiting, and postoperative pain.
-As the surgery involves the use of an anaesthetic agent, it is also possible that you may develop complications relating to the anaesthetic itself.
+As the surgery involves the use of an anaesthetic agent, it is also possible that patients may develop complications relating to the anaesthetic itself.

-Chin Enhancement FAQs
+Chin Enhancement Surgery FAQs

 Do I need a GP referral for Chin Enhancement surgery?